-In 1986, Chichester Harbour Conservancy had the foresight to establish a group of 32 new, willing volunteers called 'Harbour Watch'.
-The shoreline was divided into sections and each 'Harbour Watcher' would patrol his or her section at regular intervals to collect and safely dispose of any rubbish that had been washed-up.
+In 1986, Chichester Harbour Conservancy had the foresight to establish a group of 32 new, willing volunteers called Harbour Watchers.
+The shoreline was divided into sections and each Harbour Watcher would patrol his or her section at regular intervals to collect and safely dispose of any rubbish that had been washed-up.
 Over 30 years later in 2019, the scheme is still going strong, with an influx of new volunteers replacing those that have stepped down.
-Today, they are now called Volunteer Rangers (Harbour Watch), which is a more recognisable role title in the field of conservation, and they work in partnership with the Friends of Chichester Harbour.

 The 2017 BBC documentary, Blue Planet II, successfully raised national awareness of the problem of marine litter pollution.
 Since then, many local businesses and sailing clubs have committed to eliminating single-use plastics, and other initiatives, like Final Straw Solent, are helping to maintain the level of support and encourage a positive approach to waste.
-Chichester Harbour Conservancy has also sponsored six '2 Minute Beach Clean A-Boards' to encourage regular walkers to undertake ad-hoc litter picking at their own convenience.